TokyoScarab/MMX-Randomizer/README.md

-# Mega Man X Randomzier Patch Notes
+# Mega Man X Randomzier
+---

 ## Disclaimer:
 This is will only work on windows computers and if you are having any problem running the program, make sure your